zahlman/zahlman.github.io/posts/2023/04/06/timing.md

 <!-- TEASER_END -->

+## Meta

+{{% hitcounter %}}

+### Changelog

+**May 9, 2024**: Somehow, in the original intro for this post, I managed to turn twenty years into thirty, referring to "three hundred and sixty-one months".
+Perhaps I have a [particular affinity for the number 361](https://en.wikipedia.org/wiki/Go_%28game%29).
+At any rate, someone on the Python Discourse forum in fact pointed this out to me way back at the time (after I shared the post there), but I somehow never got around to fixing it.

+**January 1, 2025**: Added this meta section and moved an old correction notice into it, with a bit of editing.

 ## The need for (tools to measure) speed

 The `timeit` module works quite well for its purpose.
 One might think that checking how long it takes for some code to run is trivial: simply get a system timestamp before and after, and subtract them - right?
 Well, GvR seemed to disagree.
 From the original docstring for the module: